nawabahmadreshi/documentation/pages/getting-started/universal-linking-validator.md

 Download and extract the [latest version of the script](https://branch.io/resources/twig/static/twigScript/twig_script.sh).

-Once the file has finished downloading open a terminal window, navigate to the location of the script, and enter:
+Once the file has finished downloading, open a terminal window and navigate to the location of the script.
+Enter:
 {% highlight sh %}
 $ bash twig_script.sh
 {% endhighlight %}

-Then, before executing the script, drag and drop the projects .xcodeproj file into the terminal window (Note that you must use the .xcodeproj file, and not the .xcworkspace file).
-The command should look like the following:
+Before executing the script, drag and drop the project's .xcodeproj file into the terminal window (Note: you must use the .xcodeproj file, not the .xcworkspace file).
+The result should look something like this:

 {% highlight sh %}
 $ bash twig_script.sh /Users/jbauer/Desktop/BranchStuff/Branch-TestBed-Swift/TestBed-Swift.xcodeproj